 - pattern (str) restrict operations to feeds named pattern. passed to parent feed2exec.feeds.FeedConfStorage as is - parallel (bool) parse feeds in parallel, using multiprocessing - force (bool) force plugin execution even if entry was already seen. passed to feed2exec.feeds.parse as is - catchup (bool) set the catchup flag on the feed, so that output plugins can avoid doing any permanent changes.

-dispatch (feed, data, lock=None, force=False)

-process parsed entries and execute plugins
+dispatch (feed, data, lock=None, force=False) process parsed entries and execute plugins import a file stream as an OPML feed in the feed storage

 This handles locking, caching, and filter and output plugins.